Lonchaeidae: Description

 For terms see Morphology of Diptera.

 The Lonchaeids are small flies with a black or blackish-blue body, which is often metallic, glossy, and with hyaline (lacking dark spots) wings.
 The head is hemispherical (shorter than high) and the lunule is well defined.
 The third antennal segment is usually elongated and the antennae are decumbent.
 Ocelli are present and the postocellar bristles are divergent.
-The frons is narrow in males; in females it is broad.
+The frons is narrow in males, and broad in females.
 One pair of orbital bristles is on the head.
 The postvertical bristles on the head are parallel or weakly divergent.
 Distinctive vibrissae on the head are lacking, but vibrissa-like bristles are present along the border of the mouth.
 A subapical bristle is absent on tibia.
 The wing venation is complete.
 The costa has two interruptions: near the humeral crossvein and before the subcostal vein.
 The subcostal vein varies in size.
 The anal vein of the wing is shortened.
 The abdomen is oval and rather flat, and in females has a long, sclerotized ovipositor.
-The ovipositor is rather long and triangular.

 This family is readily distinguished from the family Periscelididae by the entire subcostal vein, from the Sapromyzidae by the absence of preapical tibial bristles on at least the anterior and posterior tibia, and from Pallopteridae by the presence of a propleural bristle and the exposed frontal lunule.

 The larva is amphipneustic (has only the anterior and posterior pairs of spiracles) slender tapering at the anterior, and smooth except for ventral creeping welts.
 The cephalopharyngeal skeleton of the larva consists of two stout untoothed mandibles, a dental sclerite, an elongate hypopharyngeal sclerite, a parastomal bar, and an anvil-shaped tentoropharyngeal sclerite.
 The anterior spiracles (prothoracic spiracles) each have five to ten papillae which are arranged in a fan shape.
 The posterior spiracles (on the anal segment) are placed on a raised, sclerotized posterior spiracular tubercle.
 Each spiracle has three oval, radially arranged slits and four groups of branched spiracular hairs.

 The pupa is enclosed within a puparium.